 THE STUDIOS: If you want to see how movies and television shows are made, or you just want to spend time on a backlot, you have several options.
 As part of their theme park, Universal Studios offers Backlot Tram Tours, and Warner Brothers, Paramount, and Sony have their own Studio Tours.
 Another way onto a backlot is to attend a Sitcom or Talk-Show Taping.
 Tapings are free, but they are very popular and studios overbook them, so you have to (1) sign up early to get tickets and (2) arrive early to get a seat (a ticket does not guarantee one).
 The more popular the show, the earlier you’ll need to do both these things (the most popular shows book up months in advance, with guests lining up hours early to ensure their seat).
 If you don’t want to play this game (I wouldn’t), another option is to attend a taping during Pilot Season.
 Shot in Spring, pilots are the first episodes of new shows, made as a test to see if the show actually works.
 Most pilots do not get picked up, but some do, and sometimes they even become bonafide hits.
 If you are interested in a taping (pilot or not), go to tvtickets.com for more information.

 FINAL SITES OF NOTE: Watt’s Tower is the largest piece of folk art created by one person and took thirty years to build (part-time).
-It is serviced by the Blue Line (look east).
+The Blue Line goes by it (look east), with a stop about half a mile away.
 Dodger Stadium is worth visiting if you’re a baseball fan, as are the Rose Bowl and LA Coliseum for football fans.
 Because they are so far out of the way, the San Fernando and San Gabriel Missions are not worth your time; just see the Old Plaza Church instead.
 LAX’s Theme Building and Light Towers are worth checking out as you enter or exit LAX, but not otherwise.
-Mulholland Drive is Los Angeles’s best drive.
-Taking you through ritzy neighborhoods up the Santa Monica Mountains, the drive offers spectacular views of Los Angeles and the San Fernando Valley.
+Finally, Mulholland Drive, Los Angeles’s best drive, takes you through ritzy neighborhoods atop the Santa Monica Mountains, with spectacular views of Los Angeles and the San Fernando Valley.
 For the absolute best views, go at night.

 PLACES TO AVOID – When people tell me they didn’t enjoy Los Angeles and then tell me they spent their time at these places, it makes me sad.
 Some of these places are popular and they may even seem like must sees, but they are not.